 Our criminal justice system includes overseeing an offender's release back into the community and measures to protect the public.

 Parole allows a person to serve the rest of their sentence out of prison.
 A person becomes eligible for full parole after serving a portion of the sentence, usually one-third or seven years, whichever is less.
 A judge may order that violent offenders or serious drug offenders not become eligible for parole until one-half of the sentence has been served, or ten years, which ever is less.
 The parole eligibility period is different for a person convicted of murder.
 For example, a person convicted of first degree murder must generally wait 25 years before becoming eligible for full parole.
 A judge may set the parole eligibility period for second degree murder at 10 to 25 years.
-Under what is sometimes called the "faint hope clause", individuals may apply to have their parole eligibility date reduced after they have served at least 15 years of their sentence.
+Under what is sometimes called the "faint hope clause", individuals convicted of murder may apply to have their parole eligibility date reduced after they have served at least 15 years of their sentence.

 In Saskatchewan, the National Parole Board decides if a person gets full parole.
 The Board assesses the person's case to make this decision.
 Parole is never automatic.